GUDHI/TDA-tutorial/README.md

 ![\\mathbb{R}^d](https://latex.codecogs.com/png.latex?%5Cmathbb%7BR%7D%5Ed
 "\\mathbb{R}^d"), using the simplex tree data structure.

+This [noteebook](Tuto-GUDHI-alpha-complex-visualization.ipynb) illustrates how to visualize simplicial complexes.

 [Notebook: Rips and alpha complexes from pairwise distance](Tuto-GUDHI-simplicial-complexes-from-distance-matrix.ipynb).
 It is also possible to define Rips complexes in general metric spaces